 Employee engagement is one of the top ingredients of productivity, work quality, and retention.
 But how do you engage them in our new hybrid work reality?

 I come from the physical retail world, where bonding was more straightforward.
 We often celebrated wins with breakfast and champagne (yes, I'm French!) or simply clapping our hands and making noise of joy.

 We would also have lunch together daily, engaging in many informal discussions.

 Of course, it bonded us!
-I knew my colleagues’ dog names and plumber problems and felt close to many of them.
+I knew and felt close to many of my colleagues' dog names and plumber problems.

 Employee engagement is one of the primary drivers of productivity, work quality, and talent retention.
+Additionally, companies prioritizing employee engagement enjoy a substantial increase in profits, with up to 23% higher profit reported.
 When I joined Gorgias, where we have a globally distributed team, I wondered how you create the sense of belonging that drives that engagement.

 The ingredients for employee engagement

 Like many companies now, our workforce is distributed.
 But at Gorgias, it's a truly global affair: Our team lives in 17 countries, four continents, and many different time zones, which can be challenging.

 And yet, I believe Georgia's culture is unique and even better than the one I used to know.

 I realize that we achieved that by relying on the critical ingredients of a strong relationship.

 - Decisive moments – Simply sharing coffee won't take you very far in getting to know your colleagues.
 But creating some great moments together will bring you one step further.

 - Repetition – If you don't nourish the relationship consistently, it may unravel with time.
 You won't feel as connected as before.

 By repeating these intense moments, you can also strengthen the connection between people—the more substantial the relationship, the stronger the engagement.

 Speaking of a decisive engagement, Gorgias' eNPS (employee Net Promoter Score) is 50.
 How is this possible?
 Well, what's always quoted as one of our main strengths is the company culture and how it connects our employees.

 Let's take it further by exploring five actionable steps we have taken to make that happen.